-Our responsibility is to express an opinion on this remuneration report, including the related dis-closures, based on our audit.
-We conducted our audit in accordance with German generally ac-cepted standards for the audit of financial statements promulgated by the Institut der Wirtschaftsprüfer (Institute of Public Auditors in Germany) (IDW).
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assur-ance about whether the remuneration report, including the related disclosures, is free from mate-rial misstatement.
+Our responsibility is to express an opinion on this remuneration report, including the related disclosures, based on our audit.
+We conducted our audit in accordance with German generally accepted standards for the audit of financial statements promulgated by the Institut der Wirtschaftsprüfer (Institute of Public Auditors in Germany) (IDW).
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the remuneration report, including the related disclosures, is free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts including the related disclosures stated in the remuneration report.
 The procedures selected depend on the auditor's judgment.
-This includes the assessment of the risks of material misstatement of the re-muneration report including the related disclosures, whether due to fraud or error.
+This includes the assessment of the risks of material misstatement of the remuneration report including the related disclosures, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the preparation of the remuneration report including the related disclosures.
-The objective of this is to plan and perform audit procedures that are appropriate in the circumstances, but not for the purpose of ex-pressing an opinion on the effectiveness of the company's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the executive directors and the supervisory board, as well as evaluating the overall presentation of remuneration report including the related disclosures.
+The objective of this is to plan and perform audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the executive directors and the supervisory board, as well as evaluating the overall presentation of remuneration report including the related disclosures and the supervisory board, as well as evaluating the overall presentation of remuneration report including the related disclosures.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a ba-sis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.